 Private Instruction | return to top

-- Weekly private lessons are offered to beginning students as well as advanced.
+- Weekly private lessons are offered to beginning through advanced students.

 - The school year is divided into two 5-month semesters, beginning in September and ending in June.